 6.The results of the work for 2019 were summed up.
 Publications collected within the framework of the 1-year grant report, cooperation with foreign partners, as well as scientific activities aimed at highlighting and popularizing the interim results of the project were analyzed.

-During the period of the first stage (2020-2021), the following results were obtained, aimed at the Project implementation:
+During the period of the second stage (2020-2021), the following results were obtained, aimed at the Project implementation:

 1. The Russian project team developed and tested a multifunctional microsimulator that simulates an emergency disaster zone and allows testing various algorithms for autonomous and semi-autonomous operation of both individual mobile robots and heterogeneous groups of mobile robots.
 New functionality appeared during the gradual development of the microsimulator, it was assigned a new serial number.
 So, at the end of the first stage, we presented the basic Microsimulator №2, and by the end of the second stage, we completed the development of the final version of the microsimulator – Microsimulator №5.